Google Gemini has been up and running for over a year now, but has it gotten any easier to take meeting notes? We’ll find out in this article.

 tl;dv can help by allowing users to tag notes during meetings, capture specific ideas as they come up, and share directly with other platforms.
 This lets teams create organized, actionable notes suited to their needs.

-While Gemini looks like a promising addition to the Google Workspace, it does have some limitations and requires a lot of trust and assumption that people want to be Google native.
-However, with several years of experience in the note-taking, AI-meeting assistant space, tl;dv offers a lot more features, functionality and a user-friendly interface that could be considered a superior alternative to Gemini at this point.
+While Gemini looks like a great part of the Google Workspace, it does have some limitations and requires a lot of trust and assumption that people want to be Google native.
+However, with several years of experience in the note-taking, AI-meeting assistant space, tl;dv offers a lot more features, functionality, and a user-friendly interface that’s far superior to Gemini’s, especially for teams.

 With Google about to launch note taking as part of its Gemini AI capability, how does it compare to tl;dv?